open-dex/boomflow/README.md

 Application could create one or multiple `SettlementWorker` for asynchronous settlement on chain.
 On the other hand, application should provide necessary `SettlementHandler` to handle exceptions when something goes wrong.
 Besides, to make sure transaction propagated and executed timely, we could configure `TransactionRelayer` with multiple RPC servers to achieve better transaction propagation. `SettlementDemo` under examples folder shows how to build `SettlementWorker` to settle data asynchronously.

+## Monitoring
+To ensure the SDK work stably, client has to monitor some items as following:

+- **Balance**: periodically check if the balance of settlement account is enough on blockchain.
+Once not enough, the settlement on chain will be failed.
+- **Full node**: use `HeartBeat` to monitor the availability of full node.
+Once unavailable, adminitrator should be involved to recover the full node service timely.
+Otherwise, the settlement on chain will be failed and cannot detect the user deposit on chain.
+It is strongly recommended to prepare a slave full node for failover.